Subhadra: Marriage to Arjuna

 Subhadra's marriage with Arjuna is first narrated in the section Subhadraharana Parva of Adi Parva, the first book of the Mahabharata.
 Different recension of the epic contain varying accounts of the story, with later derivative texts adding more details to it.

 According to the Chaturdhara Recension of the Mahabharata, Arjuna was in the midst of self-imposed pilgrimage, for breaking terms of the agreement he had with his brothers regarding private time with their common wife Draupadi.
 After he reached the city of Dvaraka and met his maternal cousin Krishna, he attended a festival held at Raivata mountain.
 There Arjuna saw Subhadra and was smitten by her beauty and wished to marry her.
 Krishna revealed that she was Vasudeva's and Rohini's child, and his half-sister.
-Krishna stated that he could not predict Subhadra's decision at her svayamvara (groom selection ceremony) and advised Arjuna to elope with Subhadra.
+Krishna stated that he could not predict Subhadra's decision at her svayamvara (groom selection ceremony).
 After receiving agreement to a letter sent to Yudhishthira for permission, Arjuna drove a chariot to the hills and took Subhadra with him.
 After Subhadra's guards unsuccessfully attempted to stop them, the Yadavas, the Vrishnis, and the Andhakas held a meeting to discuss the matter.
 After Krishna comforted them, they agreed, and thus, Arjuna married Subhadra with Vedic rituals.
 A similar story is included in the Critical Edition of the Mahabharata, compiled by Bhandarkar Oriental Research Institute.